gardiens/gardiens/README.md

 ## Welcome to my Github profile! ✨

-I have a cool website [here](https://gardiens.vercel.app/à Welcome :)
+Welcome :)
 ---

 ## Some words about me

-My name is **Pierrick Bournez ** and I am a french **Deep Learning** student passionate about deep learning and specialized in applied mathematics.
+My name is *Pierrick Bournez* and I am a french **Deep Learning** student passionate about deep learning and specialized in applied mathematics.

 My curriculum: